gov4git/gov4git/doc/GOVERN.md

 # Governance manual

-This manual is for you — the community organizer.
+This manual is for the community organizer.

 There is a short [playbook](GOVERN-PLAYBOOK.md) summarizing the main operations from this document.